What is Driver CPC?

 Once you have completed and passed the four parts of the Driver CPC

 examination you can apply for a driving licence in that category and a Driver CPC qualification card.
 You will then have to do one day of periodic training per year over each five year period to maintain your Driver CPC.
-You must pass the Case Studies and 30 minute test within a two year period.
+Case Studies and 30 minute driver Walk Arround check must be done within a two year period.

 What is Periodic Training?